zincware/ZnTrack/README.md

 # References

-If you use this code in your research and find it helpful you can cite us.
+If you use ZnTrack in your research and find it helpful please cite us.

 ```bibtex
 @misc{zillsZnTrackDataCode2024,